 Learning a new language is challenging, especially if you don’t have the chance to speak it or listen to it on a regular basis.
-The Internet made it easier and online there are many different resources and tools to master a language, but often it is difficult to find good material for free.
-Moreover, there are also different strategies and not each of them works for everybody: some need more repetition, some struggle with the grammar rules while others are afraid to simply speak.
-Here you can find five different free valid options to keep practising and stay motivated!
+There are many different resources and tools online to master a language, but it is often difficult to find good material for free even though the internet made it much easier.
+Moreover, there are also different strategies and not each of them works for everybody: some people need more repetition, some struggle with the grammar rules while others are afraid to simply speak.
+Here you can find five different free valid options to keep practicing and stay motivated!

 Busuu is an online community for language learning with more than 100 million learners worldwide.
 It provides 12 different languages and users can sign up for free.
 Each language course has four different stages, based on the Common European Framework of Reference, ranging from beginner (A1) until the upper-intermediate level (B2).

 The courses are designed to provide all tools to master a language and each lesson contains vocabulary, grammar and exercises to build conversational and writing skills around different useful topics.

 Duolingo is an online tool to improve your language skills in a fun way and it counts 1.2 billion users.
 The gamification of the process makes the lesson more effective, thanks to immediate grading and rewarding of your progress.
 The lessons are tailored to your learning style.